Pseudonymization

-Overview

 Pseudonymization is a data management and de-identification procedure by which personally identifiable information fields within a data record are replaced by one or more artificial identifiers, or pseudonyms.
 A single pseudonym for each replaced field or collection of replaced fields makes the data record less identifiable while remaining suitable for data analysis and data processing.

 Pseudonymization (or pseudonymisation, the spelling under European guidelines) is one way to comply with the European Union's General Data Protection Regulation (GDPR) demands for secure data storage of personal information.
 Pseudonymized data can be restored to its original state with the addition of information which allows individuals to be re-identified.
 In contrast, anonymization is intended to prevent re-identification of individuals within the dataset.
-Clause 18, Module Four, footnote 2 of the Adoption by the European Commission of the Implementing Decisions (EU) 2021/914 “requires rendering the data anonymous in such a way that the individual is no longer identifiable by anyone ... and that this process is irreversible.”
+Clause 18, Module Four, footnote 2 of the Adoption by the European Commission of the Implementing Decisions (EU) 2021/914 "requires rendering the data anonymous in such a way that the individual is no longer identifiable by anyone ... and that this process is irreversible."

-Facial recognition

-In the context of facial recognition technology, pseudonymization addresses privacy concerns by replacing identifiable data with pseudonyms, and preventing the misuse of user data.
-It also allows for identifiers to be either renewed or revoked, which provides companies/developers of facial recognition software with more flexibility when it comes to data management.

-Per the article Transparency and Accountability Mechanisms for Facial Recognition Article (2021):

-"The ISO with well-chosen standards, play an important role IEC 24745:2011 standard on biometric information for facial-recognition technology.
-To the extent that protection could certainly also be very relevant, these legal and ethical principles can be translated into context."

-In other words, the ISO/IEC standard focuses on biometric information protection and includes pseudonymization as a privacy protection method.
-The General Data Protection Regulation (GDPR) includes clear guidelines on "data protection by design and by default," which can serve as a guide for companies looking to ensure that privacy is actively taken into consideration in the development process.
-This international standard encourages organizations to make privacy a core part of their design planning and encourages further protection of privacy.
-Certification mechanisms are another key part of this privacy protection process, as these programs translate legal principles into specific technical requirements that companies can easily follow.
-While such certification systems for facial recognition are still developing, they could potentially improve transparency by helping users see which technologies meet privacy and ethical standards.
+Impact of Schrems II ruling